sanderhu123/bindex-legal/PROJECT_RULES.md

 - **All sets supported**, organized by era
 - Sets ordered: Newest to oldest within each era
 - Cards ordered by set number (default)
-- Filter by rarity, artist
+- Filter by ownership (owned/missing/all)
 - Show set completion percentage

 ### Region Mode